 The Aging Resource Center provides older adults, families, and community members with information, education, and support to help them live healthier and more informed lives.
-Our Center is under the Dartmouth Centers for Health & Aging (DCHA).
+Our Center is part of Dartmouth Health's Geriatric Center of Excellence (GCOE).

 Make a gift

-Your gift to DCHA helps us to improve the health and quality of life of older adults and their families through research, education, and clinical programs.
+Your gift to helps us improve the health and quality of life of older adults and their families through research, education, and clinical programs.

-- Donate to The Dartmouth Centers for Health and Aging.
+- Donate to the GCOE (formerly the Dartmouth Centers for Health and Aging).

-- See more options for giving to Dartmouth-Hitchcock and Geisel School of Medicine at Dartmouth.
+- See more options for giving to Dartmouth Health and Geisel School of Medicine at Dartmouth.

 Gift planning is the process of making the most of your charitable giving while planning for your own financial needs.

-- Collaborates with healthcare teams and community groups
+- Collaborate with healthcare teams and community groups

-- Provides education for healthcare professionals and the public
+- Provide education for healthcare professionals and the public

-- Offers support to older adults, care partners, and family caregivers
+- Offer support to older adults, care partners, and family caregivers

 Our programs and services

 We offer families in New Hampshire and Vermont free programs and services, such as: